PPC-Trucking/PPC_Trucking-for-open.mp/README.md

 ---
 > [!WARNING]
-> Currently, the MySQL integration only handles player data.
-Other systems such as houses, businesses, cameras, etc., are still stored in .ini files.
-The migration of these systems to MySQL is actively in progress.
+> MySQL integration is actively progressing! **Banking system** and **speed cameras** are now fully converted to MySQL with enhanced security.
+Houses and businesses are still stored in .ini files but migration is planned.
 ---

 ## **Features**